-Site Boundary Land Use North The Grand Canal is located immediately north of the site, beyond which are low density residential houses with gardens.
+Site Boundary Land Use North The Grand Canal is located immediately north of the site, on the adjacent side of the canal bank residential houses are located.
 The Goldenbridge Graveyard is located 240m northwest from the location of the leak.
-East Land use to the east of the site is predominantly commercial with large warehouses.
-Residential properties with gardens are also present.
-Good Counsel GAA club is located 300m to the east of the site.
+East Land use to the east of the site is predominantly commercial land use with large warehouse.
+Residential properties with gardens.
+The Goldenbridge LUAS stop is located to the east.
 South The Marble Arch pub is located immediately south of the site and is surrounded by residential housing.
-West Commercial units and light industry units are located on Davitt Road to the west.
+West Commercial units and light industry units run along the Davitt Road to the west.